lithichor/labyrinth/README.md

-The Labyrinth
+# The Labyrinth

 An online single player roguelike game with a REST API interface.

-A few caveats:
+Before we start, a few caveats:

 1. This is a work in progress; I will remove this caveat when the project is ready for prime time.